Current Student-Athletes

 Transfer Portal

 A student-athlete who wants to contact other schools regarding transferring must submit a notification of intent to transfer to the Office of Athletic Compliance.
-To be able to use the one-time transfer exception for immediate eligibility, student-athletes must complete the ARMS request to enter the transfer portal within the sport-specific transfer portal windows.
-The notification of transfer form is located in a student-athlete's ARMS Launch Workflow portal.
+To be assigned this request form, student-athlete should reach out to Lana Eagleton (lana@gocards.com).

 Once received, the Office of Athletic Compliance has two business days to add the student-athlete’s information into a national transfer database accessible by other college coaches.
 Until this process is complete it is impermissible for UofL student-athletes to communicate directly or indirectly (e.g., through former coaches) with other coaches.Â